Gabbemannen00/AssetTrackingSolution/README.md

 * Connected via Wi-Fi to the same network as the Pico W.
 * Runs `app.py` which is the Flask server and listens for incoming RFID data.
 * Connects to the SQLite database to store scan records.
-* Connected with usb- to micro-usb cables .
+* Connected with usb- to micro-usb cables.

 ## 🧰 Hardware Overview